 But I know I can be fast if I have to.

-It is during the process where we build our character; not in the result.
+It is in the process where we learn the most and build our character; not in the result.

 And whether we achieve all the things we dreamed of in a year or 10 years, it doesn’t matter.